The best sales to shop today: Columbia, Ruggable, Cricut and more | CNN Underscored

 Ruggable

-Ruggable’s machine-washable rugs are the pinnacle of style and convenience, and starting today, you can outfit your entire home in the brand thanks to this deal on rug bundles.
+Ruggable’s machine-washable rugs are the pinnacle of style and convenience, and starting today you can outfit your entire home in the brand, thanks to this deal on rug bundles.
 At the Fan Fave Rug Bundle Sale, take up to 30% off bundled styles; specifically, when you buy one rug system (a Rug Cover and Rug Pad), you’ll get a second Rug Cover for up to 30% off.
-There’s everything from contemporary styles to traditional looks up to grabs — even a few doormats are marked down.
+There’s everything from contemporary styles to traditional looks up for grabs — even a few doormats are marked down.

 T-fal Ultimate Hard Anodized Nonstick Fry Pan ($26.24, originally $69.99; macys.com)